vertexproject/synapse/docs/synapse/devguides/devops_aha.rst

 -------------

 The Aha protocol is very simple.
-From a high level, the Aha service runs in a standalone, mirror, or clustered mode of operation.
+From a high level, the Aha service runs in a standalone, mirrored, or clustered mode of operation.

 - A Synapse service built from a Cell (a Cortex, a Axon, a Storm Service, etc) can be configured to register itself with the Aha service with a given name.
 - The Aha service stores the connection information from the Cell.
-By default, this is remote IP and and Telepath listening port.
+By default, this is remote IP which the Aha service **saw the connection come from** and the Telepath listening port **of the Cell**.
 - When a service or client wants to connect to a service for that name, it will connect the Aha server, lookup the name, and get back the connection information.